Hepatitis B virus: History

 The origin of hepatitis B virus can be traced back to the 5th century BCE and is even mentioned in Babylonian clay tablets.
 Hippocrates later described an epidemic of jaundice among his patients that was characterized by the yellowing of the skin and whites of the eyes.
 Jaundice is a clinical sign of hepatitis B viral infection.
 However, due to the lengthy time interval, measured in weeks, between exposure of the causative agent and the development of illness prevented recognition of jaundice as an infectious disease until the 20th century.
 The first recorded cases of hepatitis B virus infection occurred in 1883 after the smallpox vaccine containing human lymph was administered to a group of people.
 The smallpox vaccine was administered to shipyard workers in Germany and the workers later developed symptoms of hepatitis.
 Serum hepatitis, now known as hepatitis B, was often observed following the use of contaminated needles and syringes.
 These contaminated needles and syringes were not properly cleaned and/or they were reused among patients.
 In 1943, transmission of hepatitis B virus via blood was further emphasized when Paul Beeson described jaundice occurring in patients who had just received blood transfusions.
 Another epidemic of jaundice was observed among soldiers in 1942, after they had received a yellow fever vaccine.
 The distinction between hepatitis A virus and hepatitis B virus was not determined until 1947 when they were recognized as being two different filterable agents through numerous studies done of human volunteers.

-In 1965, the “Australian Antigen” was then discovered and identified as the hepatitis B virus surface antigen HBsAg.
+In 1964, the "Australian Antigen" was discovered by Barry Blumberg and later identified as the hepatitis B virus surface antigen HBsAg.
 This was one of the first breakthroughs in the effort to understand the pathology of viral hepatitis that instigated jaundice in those infected with HBV.
-It allowed industrialized countries to reliably diagnose asymptomatic carries of hepatitis B virus and the discovery provided healthcare professionals a way to screen blood for Hep B before administering blood transfusions.
+It allowed industrialized countries to reliably diagnose asymptomatic carriers of hepatitis B virus and the discovery provided healthcare professionals a way to screen blood for Hep B before administering blood transfusions.

 Today, hepatitis B virus infection is easily avoided by receiving one of the hepatitis B vaccines.
 The plasma-derived HepB vaccine was licensed in 1981 and was subsequently replaced in 1986 with the recombinant HepB vaccine.
 Engerix B was approved in 1989 and Heplisav-B was approved in 2017.
 All of which provide protection against HBV.